JBLanneluc/Facebook-archive-analyzer/Readme.md

 We also worked on a profiling part, which only works for french discussions though.

 ## Exemple of use
 First, you have to download your archive containing all your data from Facebook.
-All that is necessary are the massages, so you don't have to ask for all the other information.
+All that is necessary are the messages, so you don't have to ask for all the other information.

 Then, just uncompress you archive, launch the app and write down the full path to the root directory of your uncompressed archive.